 In 2009, the Maria Mitchell Association received the prestigious Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring from President Obama for its half-century long program of mentoring undergraduate student research in astronomy.

-Positions will be available starting June 1st and continuing until late August.
+Positions will be available starting June 1st (start date is flexible) and continuing until late August.
 Stipends are $2,000 monthly, and free furnished housing is also provided.
-Up to $500 for round trip travel between the student’s home and Nantucket is available, as are funds to present research results at the January AAS meeting.
+Up to $500 for round trip travel between the student’s home and Nantucket is available, as are funds to present research results at the January American Astronomical Society (AAS) meeting.
 The Nantucket Maria Mitchell Association is an affirmative action and Equal Opportunity Employer and encourages all interested individuals to apply.

 Internship applications are due February 1st.
 Completed applications consist of an essay, a resume/CV, and copies of transcripts from all colleges and universities attended (unofficial transcripts are acceptable), as well as two letters of recommendation to be sent before the deadline.
 Complete instructions can be found on the application submission page here.
 Questions about the MMO’s REU program can be sent to Dr. Regina Jorgenson, Director of the Maria Mitchell Observatory.

 We hope to welcome you to the Nantucket Maria Mitchell Observatory!